Get News & Updates Directly To Your Inbox

-Education and understanding are always important first steps when living with any kind of chronic illness.
+Education and understanding are always important first steps when living with any kind of long-term health problem.
 If you or your child has SCD, learn as much as possible.
 Build a relationship with your doctor so you feel comfortable asking questions.
 Developing a plan to manage your disease and complications can also help.

 Babies and children with SCD should be seen by a doctor with experience caring for patients with the disease.
-Seeing a hematologist, or blood disease specialist, may also be a care option.
-People living with SCD should see their care provider regularly – every three to 12 months for preventive measures.
+Seeing a hematologist (blood disease specialist) may be a care option.
+People living with SCD should see their care provider regularly — every three to 12 months for preventive measures.